EntranceJew/UABS-Resource-Pack/README.md

 # Unofficial ABS' Resource Pack Repository
 This is a repo for putting changes to [ABS' resource pack](http://tf2maps.net/thread/4674) in the time it takes for ABS to update it.
+This is not yet blessed by ABS, please don't send me to jail.

 # Installing
 This is assuming you have Hammer set up and have run it at least once, using the shortcut you got when you downloaded TF2.